dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### Checking Logs

 You can diagnose most problems by checking the logs.
-You can view the logs using the [[Open Logs Command|dendron.topic.commands#dendrondev-open-logs]]
+You can view the logs using the [[Open Logs Command|dendron.ref.commands#dendrondev-open-logs]]

 #### Server Logs